List of Alcatraz escape attempts: April 14, 1943

 James Boarman (January 1, 1919 – April 14, 1943), Harold Martin Brest (January 2, 1914 - May 31, 1979), Floyd Garland Hamilton (June 13, 1908 – July 24, 1984), and Fred John Hunter (October 13, 1899 - November 30, 1982), managed to cut window bars in the industries building's mat shop without being noticed and assemble four cans that contained army uniforms and could serve as flotation devices.
-They then overpowered two guards, bound and gagged them and escaped out the window, leaving behind two of the four cans.
-One of these guards managed to get his whistle loose and the other managed to slip his gag and blow the first guard's whistle, alerting the tower guards who opened fire on the prisoners.
+They then overpowered two guards, bound and gagged them, and escaped out the window, leaving behind two of the four cans.
+One of these guards managed to get his whistle loose and the other managed to slip his gag and blow the first guard's whistle, alerting the tower guards, who opened fire on the prisoners.

 Boarman was shot in the head.
 He was supported by Brest.
 As a prison launch picked up Brest, he let go of Boarman, who sank fast; his body was never recovered.
 Hunter, who had injured his back and hands in the escape attempt, gave up on swimming and sought refuge in a nearby cave.
-He was discovered two hours later due to bloodstains at the entrance of the cave; he surrendered after the guards fired a warning shot into the cave.
+He was discovered two hours later as a result of bloodstains at the entrance of the cave; he surrendered after the guards fired a warning shot into the cave.

 Hamilton was wrongly assumed by the guards to have been hit by gunfire and sunk (like Boarman), but he had actually been hiding in the same cave as Hunter under a pile of tires.
 Two days later he climbed back up the cliff and through the same window from which he had jumped, then hid under a pile of material in the storeroom.
 He was found there the next morning.

 August 7, 1943

 Huron Ted Walters, who was serving a sentence of 30 years for robbery, assault, and auto theft, noticed that on weekends, fewer guards were on duty, and their attention tended to be focused on the recreation yard.
 On Saturday, August 7, he took advantage of the situation to slip out of the New Industries building, where he was working in the laundry.
 His plan was to cut through the two security fences that separated him from freedom, make his way to the water, and swim the 1.4 miles to San Francisco.

 His plan went sideways early.
 The contraband wire cutters failed him, so he had to climb both fences, which cost him valuable time.
 Then, he fell from the second fence onto the rocks and injured his back.
-Although he made it to the island's shoreline, he could go no farther, and was picked up by Captain of the Guards Henry Weinhold and Associate Warden E. J. Miller.
+Although he made it to the island's shoreline, he could go no farther and was picked up by Captain of the Guards Henry Weinhold and Associate Warden E. J. Miller.
 He was returned to the cell house, where he spent some time in the prison hospital, then in solitary.